Retire in Mauritius

 Aside from applying for a retirement visa in Mauritius or a temporary permit, you could opt to apply for retirement through a citizenship permit.
 A retirement citizenship Mauritius permit is eligible to anyone with a temporary 3-year permit.
 You can also choose to go the permanent residence route and get Mauritian citizenship as long as my country of origin allows for dual citizenship.
 Else you might have to denounce the former.

 Anyone can choose to transfer to permanent residency from occupation residency permits if they have an investor occupation permit, professional or self-employed OPs.
 Investor OPs must be accompanied by proof of an annual turnover of at least MUR 45 million.
 Professional OP requires at least MUR 150,000 in salary and a self-employed OP, MUR 3 million in turnover for the last three years.
+Read more on How to get Mauritius citizenship?

 To seek permanent residency from a retirement visa, you will need to have transferred at least $54,000 annually for three years to my Mauritian bank account.